What to know about buying a house in Missouri

 - Meet minimum credit score requirements

-- Use one of MHDC’s certified lenders
+- Use one of MHDC’s participating lenders

 *Generally, you must be a first-time home buyer to use the MHDC loan program.
 However, there are two exceptions.
 If you're buying in a targeted area or are a veteran or service member, you might be able to use the MDHC program even as a repeat home buyer.